 Nevada Volunteers requires all subgrantees to complete the Closeout Checklist and Certification Form each year within 60 days of the close of the budget period.
-The Corporation requires complete grant closeouts for all grants that have operated for a three-year period and the annual closeout forms from subgrantees are used to complete this requirement since prime and subgrants can run on different timelines.

 The annual closeout process includes completion of the following:

 - Closeout Tasks Checklist Includes certification that all members have been exited, progress reports have been completed, and the program is in full compliance. - AFR/FFR All programs must semi-annual Aggregate Financial Reports (AFRs) through the OnCorps system as instructed in the subgrant agreement.
 In addition, at the end of a three- year project period, a final Federal Financial Report (FFR) MUST be submitted to Nevada Volunteers and should be cumulative for the entire project period (typically three years).
-The report must also reflect the required percentage of matching funds that the subgrantee has agreed to contribute under the terms of the grant. - Equipment Inventory Includes items purchased with Federal grant funds with a current per unit fair market value of \$5,000 or more, or a written statement that there are no such items.

-• Inventory of Unused or Residual Supplies - Includes items purchased with Federal grant funds which in the aggregate exceed \$5,000, or a written statement that such supplies (if any) do not exceed \$5,000.
+The report must

+- also reflect the required percentage of matching funds that the subgrantee has agreed to contribute under the terms of the grant. - Equipment Inventory Includes items purchased with Federal grant funds with a current per unit fair market value of \$5,000 or more, or a written statement that there are no such items. - Inventory of Residual and Unused Supplies Includes items purchased with Federal grant funds which in the aggregate exceed \$5,000, or a written statement that such supplies (if any) do not exceed \$5,000.
+(2 CFR 200.314)